Durham School of the Arts: Gymnasium

-Although there is a gymnasium in the Middle School Building, Durham School of the Arts also has a semiconnected building as a gymnasium for high school physical education classes.
+Although there is a gymnasium in the Middle School Building, Durham School of the Arts also has a semi-connected building as a gymnasium for high school physical education classes.
 This building has three stories, including a basement, the basketball courts, coach offices and changing areas, and audience seating.
 The basement holds a lot of classes for the Art department, including photography, 3D art (i.e. working with wood, metal, and other materials to create pieces), and 2D art (drawing/painting).
 It also holds the health classes that students have to take with their P.E. classes.
 The gymnasium holds most of the indoor athletic events like basketball games, wrestling matches, volleyball matches, and more.
 The gymnasium in the Middle School Building also holds some of these events in the case where there are two indoor events going on at the same time.
 Twice every school year (once at the end of the first quarter in October and once at the end of spirit week in February/March), the gymnasium also holds pep rallies, where some students from different departments would perform for the school.
 These pep rallies also honored different sports teams for representing the school.
 Cheerleading also performs at the pep rally, usually in a program with the Dance department.